Take Advantage Of Scaling Your Fintech App – Read These 10 Tips

-Investing in DevOps automation will allow automatic recovery in times of system outages; it will spin up new virtual machines as necessary based on load and monitoring response times; and it will backup your database for retention.
+Investing in DevOps automation will allow automatic recovery in times of system outages; it will spin up new virtual machines as necessary based on load and monitoring response times; it will backup your database for retention.
 Any scaling activity should include this automation.

 9. Effective Monitoring Is a Must

 Monitoring app performance is always critical, but as an app is scaled, generic tools, such as CloudWatch from Amazon Web Services (AWS) may miss some of the “health indicators.”
-Adding process level monitoring through open-source tools is a good idea.
+Adding process-level monitoring through open-source tools is a good idea.
 Again, a good development partner can recommend the best solutions and integrate them.

 10. Investigate Your Logging Procedures